Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] In the summer holidays I made a music generator.
 I want to perfect it.
 I want to experiment with AI and see what it can come up with.
 - [ ] compare multipul versions with oneanother

+Today I worked on the OBA for M320.
+Then I started working on a music generator with an algorithm that is better than the one that I used before.
+I will be working on that next time along with my Portfolio Website.